JJBR13/Justin-Brown-milestone-project-3/TEST.md

 ## 2.

+Description:

-Description: Ensure footer logo links to home
+Ensure the footer logo links to home

 Steps:

-I. Click logo in footer<br>
+I. Click the logo in footer<br>
 II.
-Redirect to home page
+Redirect to the home page

 Expected:

 Logo Redirect to Home page.

-Outcome :
+Outcome:

 Logo when clicked links user back to home page.